guyllaumedemers/Unity-Touhou_BulletHell/README.md

   * Observer Pattern (*will have to implement an event system to trigger animation when limit scores are reach*)

 #### Tools
-  * SQLite Database Handler (*Manage the access to the database, allow for dynamic loading of data - will also handle the dynamic loading for the waypoint system and the wave system in the futur - allowing to get rid of the XML Serialization*)
+  * SQLite Database Handler (*Manage the access to the database, allow for dynamic loading of data*)

 ## Resources